The Québec maritime Blog

 Harbour and grey seals spend the summer feeding in our waters and migrate south to the ice-free eastern coast of the United States in the winter.
 Harp and hooded seals come to the Gulf of St. Lawrence and sometimes the estuary in the winter to whelp their pups; they migrate north in the spring to the subarctic and arctic waters to feed.

-The harbour seal (Phoca vitulina) is the smallest of the Laurentian seals, measuring 1.2 to 1.8 metres (4 to 6 feet) in length and weighing up to 110 kg (245 lbs).
+The harbour seal (Phoca vitulina) is the smallest of the Laurentian seals, reaching a length of 1.2 to 1.8 metres (4 to 6 feet) and weighing up to 110 kg (245 lbs).
 This seal is easy to recognize thanks to its signature “banana pose”: when resting on a rock or beach, it tends to lie on its side with its head and flippers elevated.
 The harbour seal has a short plump body and small catlike head.
 Harbour seals are quite shy and will retreat upon encountering boats or hikers.
 They are common in the maritime regions of Québec, especially in the Rivière-du-Loup area, on Île Verte, between Le Bic and Sainte-Flavie in the Bas-Saint-Laurent region, and in Forillon National Park in Gaspésie.

 (0) comment